• Skip to primary navigation

 • They will become your new favorite pop tart recipe!

-I never knew how easy it would be to make homemade pop tarts.
 They're like little hand pies that have been topped with a simple icing and colorful sprinkles!

 You can either make your own pie dough using a pastry cutter and food processor to help with the process or buy premade dough from the grocery store.
 Both are good!